mzarejko/covid_web/README.md

 # covid web

-### Cel
+### Goal
-Main goal of the program is to create a website for easy communication between people in quarantine who need store products and people willing to help.
+Program is website for easy communication between people in quarantine who need store products and people willing to help them.
+As user you can choose to be volunteer or needy, depending on the selected category, you have specific functions.
+Volunteer can create announcements and add products that he needs.
+Needy can assign to product which he want to buy for sick person.

-## functionality
+## objective

   - [x]  registration
   - [x]  login